 While you might be flattered that a friend or family member trusts you enough to ask you to take on the responsibility of acting as an agent under a POA, it’s important to consider the situation carefully.
-Not only does this role convey, it can also take a lot of time and energy.

 Here are some things to consider:

 - Do you have time in your day-to-day life to take on the responsibilities of being an agent of a POA?
 People sometimes assume that the role of an agent is limited to a few major decisions, but every so often it expands to cover an ongoing list of day-to-day tasks.
 Do you have enough time in your day to make and document calls, write checks, make electronic transfers, and anything else that needs to be done?